Ben Chilwell: Personal life

-Chilwell's father is from New Zealand and emigrated to England in 1993, three years prior to Chilwell's birth.
+Chilwell's father was from New Zealand and emigrated to England in 1993, three years prior to Chilwell's birth.

 Chilwell's maternal grandfather Guy Shuttleworth was also a sportsman who played football for Corinthian-Casuals — winning an international cap for England Amateurs in 1949 — and represented Cambridge University at first-class cricket.
 He died at the age of 94 on 21 January 2021.
 Chilwell played cricket for his local club, Flitwick.

-Chilwell is the godfather to England and former Leicester City teammate James Maddison's son.
+Chilwell is the godfather to former Leicester City teammate James Maddison's son.

+Chilwell was the victim of a campaign of harassment by TikToker Orla Melissa Sloan between 2021 and 2023.
+Sloan was convicted for harassment in June 2023, as well as of stalking Chilwell's former team-mates Mason Mount and Billy Gilmour.